google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 </figure>

 This article was just the beginning of my journey exploring WebGPU.
-Expect more articles soon featuring more deep dive in GPU Compute and on how rendering (canvas, texture, sampler) works in WebGPU.
+Expect more articles soon featuring more deep dives in GPU Compute and on how rendering (canvas, texture, sampler) works in WebGPU.

 [try out this sample]: #TODO